 In case the worst does happen, be prepared

 Think about creating a home inventory

 National Crime Prevention Council home & neighborhood safety resources

 - Ensure all doors and windows are closed and locked when leaving your vehicle.

 - Never leave your keys in the vehicle.

 - Park in well-lit areas.
 Avoid parking in areas where lighting is minimal or does not exist.

 - Avoid leaving valuable items, or items that appear to be valuable, in your vehicle.
 If you need to leave them, secure them out of sight.
 The trunk is the best place to leave these items.

-- Avoid leaving cell phone or other electronic device chargers out in the open.
-This is a sign that these type of electronics may be in the vehicle.
+- Avoid leaving cell phones or other electronic device chargers out in the open.
+This is a sign that these types of electronics may be in the vehicle.